-Business is a dynamic range of subjects which prepare students for the challenges of adult life by introducing them to industry and the working world.
-Whether pupils want to be an entrepreneur, a successful employee, a driven manager for a thriving company, or just want an insight into how businesses work, business education gives a powerful start to launch into various career paths.
-Pupils studying business education courses will not only gain knowledge and business acumen, but will also experience lessons based on business concepts, with professionalism, independence and productivity as our driving forces.
+Business Education includes a dynamic range of subjects that prepare students for the challenges of adult life by introducing them to industry and the working world.
+Whether students want to be an entrepreneur, a successful employee, a manager of a thriving company, or just want an insight into how businesses work, business education gives a powerful start to launch students into various career paths.
+Students studying business education courses will not only gain knowledge and business acumen, but will also experience lessons based on business concepts, with professionalism, independence and productivity as our driving forces.
 The courses offered emphasise the ever-changing nature of business, the challenge and creativity of enterprise and the reliance of businesses on effective communication.

-In Key Stage 4 we offer GCSE Business Studies where students will study the following areas:
+At Key Stage 4 we offer GCSE Business where students will study the following areas:

-The course gives students a greater understanding and awareness of the world they live in, but more specifically how individuals and businesses work within the economy.
+The GCSE course gives students a greater understanding and awareness of the world they live in, but more specifically how individuals and businesses work within the economy.
 All aspects of the workings of a business are looked at with topics including advertising, workers and pay, how profits are made and the effects of businesses on the environment.
-The study of this subject will provide sound grounding for advanced levels in Business Studies, Accounting and Economics, along with a range of other options at post 16.
+The study of this subject will provide sound grounding for advanced levels in Business, Accounting, Economics and Travel & Tourism, along with a range of other options at post 16.

-In Key Stage 5 we offer various topics and pathways which are suitable for various learning styles.
+At Key Stage 5 we offer a wide range of courses and pathways which are suitable for various learning styles.
 These courses are:

 Enrichment and Extra Curricular Activities

-In addition to this the department offers a range of support sessions to aid students with their understanding of core business concepts and ideas.
+In addition to this, the department offers a range of support sessions to aid students with their understanding of core business concepts and ideas and to support their preparation for internal and external assessments.
 Information about these can be found in the school's Extra Curricular booklet.